 Who Can or Should Not Attend Future CTEC Workshops?

-• loss of the sense of taste or smell
+- temporary loss of smell or altered sense of taste

 Please stay at home and do not attend if you are feeling unwell with any of the above symptoms.

-• Anyone who is NOT experiencing the COVID-19 symptoms outlined above, or flu or cold like symptoms
+• CTEC welcomes anyone who is NOT experiencing the COVID-19 symptoms outlined above, or flu or cold like symptoms.

 Participants who have been tested for COVID-19 must follow the advice of the Department of Health and refrain from participating in CTEC workshops until confirmed to be cleared.